dymensionxyz/dymension-connect/README.md

 - **`tx-response`**: Returns the outcome of a transaction broadcast that you initiated with the `executeTx` message.
 The response may contain details of the successfully broadcasted transaction (`event.data.response`) or an error message (`event.data.error`).
 - **`notification`**: Passes along any notification messages from the widget (`event.data.messages`).
 You can log or display these notifications in your UI as needed.
 - **`wallet-error`**: Notifies your application of an error that occurred during a wallet connection attempt.
 You can handle these errors by displaying a user-friendly message, logging for debugging, etc.
+- **`balances`**: Provides the user's wallet balances.
+This message includes a detailed list of assets, each with properties such as denom (denomination), amount (balance in the smallest unit), displayAmount (formatted amount for display), and symbol (user-friendly asset symbol).
+You can use this data to update the wallet UI or display account balances.

 Listening for these messages and implementing corresponding actions in your application ensures a seamless and responsive experience for users interacting with the Dymension Connect Widget.